Early Childhood

 The 2 school years in between are comprised of

-• Four in person early childhood intensives per year
+4 in-person early childhood Saturday intensives per year

-• One in person ‘Art of Speech’ workshop per year
+1 in-person ‘Art of Speech’ Saturday workshop per year

-• One in person biodynamic farming workshop per year
+1 in-person biodynamic farming weekend workshop per year

 Length and Format